mdb1/mdb1.github.io/_posts/2023-07-22-new-app-swiftformat-config.markdown

 `cd BuildTools && touch .swiftformat && vim .swiftformat` -> Paste the rules from above and save the file.

+# 4. Enable User Script Sandboxing

+Open the Build Settings of the project, filter using the word `sandbox` and enable User Script Sandboxing.
+(Set it to `yes`).

-# 4. Test the implementation
+# 5. Test the implementation

 `1.` Build the target where you added the Build Phase.